Sebastia, Nablus: Post-1967

 Since the Six-Day War in 1967, Sebastia has been held under Israeli military occupation, while the Palestinian Authority is the civil authority of the area.

 In modern-day Sebastia, the village's main mosque, known as the Nabi Yahya Mosque, stands within the remains of a Crusader cathedral that is believed to be built upon the tombs of the prophets Elisha, Obediah and John the Baptist beside the public square.
 There are also Roman royal tombs, and a few medieval and many Ottoman era buildings which survive in a good state of preservation.
 Jordanian archaeologists had also restored the Roman theater near the town.

 In late 1976, the Israeli settlers movement, Gush Emunim, attempted to establish a settlement at the Ottoman train station.
 The Israeli government did not approve and the group that was removed from the site would later found the settlement of Elon Moreh adjacent to Nablus.

 The ancient site of Sebastia is located just above the built-up area of the modern day village on the eastern slope of the hill.
+In July 2023, 19-year-old Fawzi Makhalfeh was killed by Israeli soldiers at the village, to what the Palestinian Authority described as an execution, and residents described as an act of terrorism.

 In 2024, the Israeli military occupied the site, wounding villagers and illegally seizing land at the summit of the tell and the town square in the process.
-According to residents, the Israeli military has increased incursions, arrests, and violent seizure of land at the site since October 7.
-In July, 19-year-old Fawzi Makhalfeh was killed by Israeli soldiers at the village, to what the Palestinian Authority described as an execution, and residence described as an act of terrorism.
-In August, the Israeli military briefly seized the village, an act described as a routine occurrence by residents.
+According to residents, the Israeli military has increased incursions, arrests, and violent seizure of land at the site since October 7, 2023.
+In August 2024, the Israeli military briefly seized the village, an act described as a routine occurrence by residents.
+In November 2025, Israel announced plans to expropriate 1800 dunam of land around the archaeological site making it the largest archaeological site expropriated in the West Bank.
+The Israeli government said the move was to protect the site from looting; heritage organisation Emek Shaveh said that "The site itself is under Israeli both security and civilian control, which means that had they wanted to, the staff officer for archaeology could have allocated resources, personnel in order to oversee that the site was well taken care of, to keep away looters and so forth".
+The Palestinian Authority said the expropriation was a way of furthering annexation of the West Bank.

+In 2026, Sebastia was designated by UNESCO as a World Heritage Site and immediately classified as endangered.